ListenOne1/cse212-final-project/3-tree.md

 # Tree
 ## Introduction:
 Binary tree is like the linked list, the tree have two pointer.
+Connect to different node.
+There are many different types of tree for example, binary trees, binary search trees, and balanced binary search trees.

+!(image)[]

 Parent/Child: A parent node can have no more than two child nodes.
 If we want to insert or remove a child node, the BigO will be O(log n) because it we do not need to all of the spots to perform.